DiscoCat-Dev/PrintshopSuite/Printshop/README.md

 lua printshop.lua
 ```

-Follow the instructions for choosing the sheet orientation, page ranges of the printing material, and pages per sheet.
+And follow the instructions for choosing the sheet orientation, page ranges of the printing material, and pages per sheet.

+## **📐 Design Choice: Portrait Mode Limitations**

+In *Printshop*, when the user selects **portrait** orientation, the program limits layout options to either **1** or **2 pages per sheet**.
+This is intentional: while more pages per sheet (like 3 or 4) are technically possible, they tend to produce text that's too small for comfortable reading — especially for academic or long-form content like books or articles.
+The limit reflects a realistic reading use case rather than maximizing paper efficiency at the expense of readability.

 ## Miscellaneous